 - What if I ran 120k in 12 hours?

 - I couldn’t.
 Lockdowns broke the build.
-I collapsed 50k in.
+I went out far too fast and collapsed 50k in.
 A vomiting, heatstroke stricken wreck.

 - What if I run 100k a week for 12 weeks?

 - What if I could run a 65k trail ultra?